Workshop Program

 Session: Measurement

-Revisiting Benchmarking Methodology for Interconnect Devices.
-Full Paper
+Revisiting Benchmarking Methodology for Interconnect Devices

-Daniel Raumer (Technical University of Munich), Sebastian Gallenmüller (Technical University of Munich), Florian Wohlfart (Technical University of Munich), Paul Emmerich (Technical University of Munich), Patrick Werneck (Technical University of Munich), and Georg Carle (Technical University of Munich).
+Daniel Raumer (Technical University of Munich), Sebastian Gallenmüller (Technical University of Munich), Florian Wohlfart (Technical University of Munich), Paul Emmerich (Technical University of Munich), Patrick Werneck (Technical University of Munich), and Georg Carle (Technical University of Munich)

-Iain R. Learmonth (University of Aberdeen), Brian Trammell (ETH Zurich), Mirja Kuhlewind (ETH Zurich), and Gorry Fairhurst (University of Aberdeen).
+Iain R. Learmonth (University of Aberdeen), Brian Trammell (ETH Zurich), Mirja Kuhlewind (ETH Zurich), and Gorry Fairhurst (University of Aberdeen)

-Diurnal and Weekly Cycles in IPv6 Traffic.
-Short Paper
+Diurnal and Weekly Cycles in IPv6 Traffic

-Stephen D. Strowes (Yahoo).
+Stephen D. Strowes (Yahoo)

 How to say that you’re special: Can we use bits in the IPv4 header?
-Short Paper

-Runa Barik (University of Oslo, Norway), Michael Welzl (University of Oslo, Norway), and Ahmed Elmokashfi (Simula Research Laboratory, Norway).
+Runa Barik (University of Oslo, Norway), Michael Welzl (University of Oslo, Norway), and Ahmed Elmokashfi (Simula Research Laboratory, Norway)

-Towards an Observatory for Network Transparency Research.
-Short Paper
+Towards an Observatory for Network Transparency Research

-Stephan Neuhaus (Zürcher Hochschule für Angewandte Wissenschaften), Roman Müntener (Zürcher Hochschule für Angewandte Wissenschaften), Korian Edeline (Université de Liège), Benoit Donnet (Université de Liège), and Elio Gubser (ETH Zurich).
+Stephan Neuhaus (Zürcher Hochschule für Angewandte Wissenschaften), Roman Müntener (Zürcher Hochschule für Angewandte Wissenschaften), Korian Edeline (Université de Liège), Benoit Donnet (Université de Liège), and Elio Gubser (ETH Zurich)

 14:55